Cross Cultural Management Guide – Switzerland

 The Role of a Manager

-Cross cultural management needs to carefully study the corporate culture of specific companies because they may vary from quite hierarchical to rather egalitarian.
+Foreign managers need to carefully study the corporate culture of specific companies because they may vary from quite hierarchical to rather egalitarian.
 Consequently, employees will range from feeling empowered to speak out in the management process, to those who believe it is most important to simply execute the instructions by their leadership.

 - Some employees in Switzerland do not feel that they are authorized by station, education, or position, to either aspire to leadership or to express themselves freely in management circles.
-Nevertheless many do, and especially with the influence of intercultural expansion and globalization, organizations are tending to rely more heavily on the wisdom of their people and not just the direction of leadership.

 Approach to Change

-- Even though they are cautious in business, they are some of the most rapid high-tech innovators in the world.
-In order for change to take hold, however, it needs to be perceived as good for the group and be accepted by the group.
-Intercultural sensitivity is needed as Switzerland’s attitude toward risk is dramatically impacted by the negative ramifications of failure on both the individual and the group.
+- In order for change to take hold, however, it needs to be perceived as good for the group and be accepted by the group.

 Approach to Time and Priorities